In these unsettling times, it may be difficult to know what funding support is available to help your school during the coronavirus pandemic.

 22 December 2020 was the deadline to apply for the government’s funding scheme for exceptional costs associated with coronavirus.
 The ESFA will pay this funding to local authorities (end of February 2021) and academies (at the beginning of March 2021).

-SAAF Education is a leading UK provider for support services within the education sector.
+SAAF Education is a leading UK provider of support services within the education sector.
 Offering Finance, Payroll and Supply & Recruitment services to over 400 schools, academies and MATs.

 If you would like to learn more about how SAAF Education can support your school, academy or trust, contact us.